Frank Anneberg Park / Twin Oaks Sports Complex

 Frank Anneberg Park, located on the western perimeter of Manhattan, features a premier sports complex for softball and soccer, playground, picnic shelters, lake, and walking trail.
 Nearly 2,000 baseball/softball games and 650 soccer games are hosted in the park each year.

-Twin Oaks Sports Complex, fields 1 through 4, feature synthetic turf infield with Musco energy-efficient lighting.
+Twin Oaks Sports Complex, fields 1 through 4, feature synthetic turf infields with natural grass outfields and Musco energy-efficient lighting.
 A small playground, restrooms, concession stand and covered seating areas with picnic tables provide for player and spectator comfort.

 Anneberg Soccer Complex includes 1 regulation synthetic turf field with spectator seating and Musco energy-efficient lighting.
 Seven additional natural turf fields provide for games and practices.
 Restroom facilities are located in the middle of the complex.